SopheaEd/Research-Methodology/README.md

 # Rice Farmers' Health and Pesticude Use

 ## Literature Review
-- Rice farmer are lack of knowledge on pesticide uses and misunderstand about routes of pesticide untering to their body.
-[Santaweesuk, 2020](https://www.emerald.com/insight/content/doi/10.1108/jhr-09-2019-0204/full/pdf#page=3.77) xx xx
+- Rice farmers are lack of knowledge on pesticide uses and misunderstand about routes of pesticide untering to their body [Santaweesuk, 2020](https://www.emerald.com/insight/content/doi/10.1108/jhr-09-2019-0204/full/pdf#page=3.77).
+The author inserted that some farmers have negative attitide toward PPE by not wearing protective equipment due to inconnvinient during spaying.
+- xxx
+- xxx
+- xxx

 # Mmethods
 ## Study design